luferrer/expected_cost/README.md

 The scripts in the examples directory can be used with any dataset of scores and targets.
 See the examples/data.py file for examples on how to load your own data in the format required by the examples.

 The repository provides calibration functionality using a separate repository called psr-calibration.
 The psr-calibration repository (which requires pytorch) is not needed for normal functioning of the code.
 A wrapper of the psr-calibration main calibration method can be found in the expected_cost/calibration.py file.
-An example on how to use this method can be found in the examples/data.py file, where functionality for loading and calibrating a cifar10 dataset is included as an example.
+An example on how to use this method can be found in the notebooks/data.py file.

 ## How to install